laithsakka/Grafter/README.md

    * $DIR/benchmarks/RenderTree/Grafter to generate Figure 9.b data.
    * $DIR/benchmarks/RenderTree/Treefuser to generate Figure 9.a data.

-The outputs are going to be *output.csv* as mentioned earlier, and should look
+The results are going to be stored in  *output.csv* in each of the directories as mentioned earlier, and should look like:
-like:
 ```
 Size,Normalized L2 Cache Misses,Normalized L3 Cache Misses, Normalized Instructions, Normalized Runtime, Normalized Node Visits
 10,1.01,2.23,1.12,1.0,0.76